For more publications from the group, go to Google Scholar

 A deep-dive into the architecture of the enigmatic default mode network (DMN) and a discussion of how its anatomy can account for its broad role in cognition.

-Paquola C, et al.,
+Paquola et al.,

 Recent advances in magnetic resonance imaging (MRI) pave the way for approximation of myelin content in-vivo.
 In this review, our main goal was to determine how to best capitalise on myelin-sensitive imaging.

-Paquola C & Hong, SJ
+Paquola & Hong

 Contemporary research linking spatial patterns of neural activity to psychological constructs describes ‘where’ hypothesised functions occur, but not ‘how’ these regions contribute to cognition.
 This perspective highlights emerging insights into how microarchitecture can constrain network accounts of human cognition.